 - Display a 'trouble' sign by hanging a brightly coloured cloth on the radio antenna and raising the bonnet.

-- Run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light.
+- Run the engine for about 10 minutes each hour so you can use the heater and turn on the car's light.

 - Beware of carbon monoxide poisoning by keeping the exhaust pipe clear of snow and opening a downwind window slightly for ventilation.

-- Ttake turns sleeping if more than one person is in the car - huddle together for warmth.
+- Take turns sleeping if more than one person is in the car - huddle together for warmth.